linode/docs/docs/guides/kubernetes/migrating-from-azure-functions-to-knative/index.md

     When complete, save your changes.

-1. Use the `tree` command on the `~/get-emojis-ts` directory to confirm the new folder structure:
+1. Run the `tree` command on the `~/get-emojis-ts` directory to confirm the new folder structure:

     ```command
     tree ~/get-emojis-ts -L 2 -I 'node_modules'